 - Workers' compensation

 All required posters are available from the Minnesota Department of Labor and Industry and can be downloaded from the agency at Mandatory workplace posters.
-The worker’s compensation poster is available in many languages, including Spanish, Lao, Vietnamese, Cambodian, Hmong, and English.
+All of the posters are offered in English, Hmong, Somali and Spanish.

 Consultants at our Small Business Assistance Office can help you understand more about poster requirements.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.